azfx/SimpleTab/README.md

 #import SimpleTab
 ```

-2.0 If using Interface Builder, ensure :
+2.0 Using Interface Builder, ensure :

 * Tab Bar Controller is set as `SimpleTabBarController`
 * Tab Bar is set as `SimpleTabBar`